MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/case-powerapps-comp.md

 |7 |**Modernized case grids** |Add this component on a case form for the agents to get quick access to case information, such as the last customer interaction, case age, and the next SLA breach. |Available for all entities. |Applicable. |[Enable case grids](enable-case-grids.md)|

-You can add these default components to other forms and customize them.
+You can add the default components to other forms and customize them.
 Learn more at [Add components to a form](/power-apps/maker/model-driven-apps/add-move-configure-or-delete-components-on-form).

 ### Related information